-Most IRS tax products are available in alternative formats such as Braille, large print, HTML, ASCII text, and speech friendly PDF.
-We recommend that you visit the accessibility page on www.irs.gov for a current list of accessible products available for download.
-If you cannot find the product you are looking for on our Web site, please call our forms ordering number at 800-829-3676.
+Most IRS tax products are available in alternative formats such as Braille, large print, HTML, ASCI text, and speech friendly PDF.
+Visit the accessibility page on IRS.gov for a current list of accessible products available for download.
+If you cannot find the product you are looking for on our website, please call our forms ordering number at 800-829-3676.